mkopischkie/mkopischkie.github.io/_pages/regression.md

 ![Final](/assets/images/log_reg_health_park.jpg)

-The next models used the same data from multinomial naive bayes.
+The next models used the same data from multinomial naive bayes (text data).
 In other words, the data is binary, indicating the presense of bacteria, or lack thereof.
 The logistic regression model with this data type obtained an accuracy of **1.0** and is pictured below.
 This accuracy may be misleading and I will discuss the implications in the next section.

 ![Final](/assets/images/log_reg_health_park_mnnb.jpg)